-To estimate roof area (roof size), enter roof width and length (as shown in the roof measuring diagram below), and either Roof Rise or Roof Pitch – second value will auto-calculate.
+To estimate roof area, enter width and length (as shown in the measuring diagram below), and either Rise or Pitch – second value will auto-calculate.
 Click calculate.
-The results will pop below the calculate button, and will include: Rafter Length, Total Roof Size / Area, and Roof Pitch.
+The results will pop below the calculate button, and will include: Rafter Length, Total Size / Area, and Pitch.

-The approximate roof replacement prices above are calculated assuming removal of 1 layer of old roofing shingles, 1 chimney flashing, ridge vent and Ice & Water Shield installation, for both 30 years shingles, and metal roof options.
-If you want a more accurate roof price estimate, use our Roofing Cost Calculator
+The approximate roof replacement prices above are calculated assuming removal of 1 layer of old shingles, 1 chimney flashing, ridge vent and Ice & Water Shield installation, for both 30 years shingles, and metal roof options.
+If you want a more accurate price estimate, use our cost estimator tool.

-Using the diagram below, measure your roof from the ground, and enter roof dimensions into the calculator #2 above.
-Enter roof span (also known as gable side width), and roof rise above roof base line.
+Using the diagram below, measure your roof from the ground, and enter building dimensions into the calculator #2 above.
+Enter the span (also known as gable side width), and the rise above the base line.

 |Enter Roof Pitch:||/ 12″|

-Roof Shingles Calculator – estimate cost of roofing materials, using our tool here.
+Asphalt Shingles Calculator – estimate cost of materials, using our tool here.